Kishen1Kumaar0/FruitGameOpenPose/README.md

 - YOLOv8 Pose model from Ultralytics
 - qrcode library for QR code generation

+## Computer Specification
+- GPU Nvidia 3050 Ti (Please use this gpu and not the in-build gpu for smoother experience)

 ## Contribution
 Contributions are welcome!
 Follow these steps:
 1. Fork the repository.